 Certified Career Services Provider (CCSP)

-This multi-purpose credential includes demonstration of competence in the essential skills needed to provide career services in any setting.
+This multi-purpose credential includes demonstration of the essential skills needed to provide career services in any setting.
 It is appropriate to all levels and all settings.
-It is aligned with the current 12 competencies addressed by NCDA’s U.S. Facilitating Career Development curriculum.
-Completion of this training program is required before applying.
+Completion of a training program is required before applying.
 Specific levels of educational attainment and work experience are not required.

 Who is eligible for the CCSP?

-Currently, those who have completed training using NCDA’s U.S. Facilitating Career Development curriculum are eligible to apply.
+Individuals who have completed training using NCDA’s Facilitating Career Development or an approved alternative pathway are eligible to apply.

 How much time do I have to finish the application?